ClubObsidian/Windows-10-Privacy/README.md

 Disables features in Windows 10 that are an invasion of privacy

 #How to use?
-Click the get your privacy back button, optionally you can disable One Drive by using the additional option.
+Click the get your privacy back button, optionally you can delete one drive by using the option.
+The one drive option deletes all the data for one drive so make sure you have data backed up in a seperate location before using this option.

 #Want to reinstall One Drive?
 Click on the one drive link on the program and re-install it.